mrquantumoff/quadrant/README.md

 > [!TIP]
 >
+> # If you're setting a modpack after you deleted the one that you selected, you might have to remove the mods folder

+> [!TIP]
-> ## THIS ONLY APPLIES TO APP VERSIONS BEFORE V24.2.0.
-If some of the app's functionality doesn't work properly on Windows, try enabling developer mode in the settings or reinstalling the app from microsoft store.
-If CurseForge protocol handler doesn't work properly you can easily use [this registry fix](https://github.com/mrquantumoff/quadrant/raw/master/msstorefix.reg)
+> ## If some of the app's functionality doesn't work properly on Windows, try enabling developer mode in the system settings and/or reinstalling the app from microsoft store.
+>

 > [!WARNING]
 >